openshift-labs/learn-katacoda/serverless/4-chained-actions/02-create-split-function.md

 Build the project

-``mvn clean package``{{execute}}
+``mvn -q package``{{execute}}

 `NOTE`: The Java Action maven archetype is not in maven central yet.
-If you plan to use it in your local OpenWhisk environment you then need to build and install from [sources](https://github.com/apache/incubator-openwhisk-devtools/tree/master/java-action-archetype).
+If you plan to use it in your local OpenWhisk environment you will need to build and install from [sources](https://github.com/apache/incubator-openwhisk-devtools/tree/master/java-action-archetype).

 **2. Deploy the Action**

-Let's now create an Action called `splitter` in OpenWhisk:
+Let's now create a Action called `splitter` in OpenWhisk:

 ``wsk -i action create sequence/splitter target/splitter.jar --main com.example.FunctionApp``{{execute}}

-When we create a Java Action the parameter `--main` is mandatory.
-It defines which Java class will be called during OpenWhisk
+When we create Java Action the parameter `--main` is mandatory.
+It defines which Java class will be called during OpenWhisk Action invocation.
-Action invocation.

 **4. Verify the Action**

 Let's check if the Action is created correctly:

-``wsk -i action list | grep 'splitter'``{{execute}}
+``wsk -i action list | grep sequence``{{execute}}

 The output of the command should show something like: